 Ingredients: DIPHENYLSILOXY PHENYL TRIMETHICONE·HOMOSALATE·OCTOCRYLENE·MINERAL OIL(PARAFFINUM LIQUIDUM/HUILE MINERALE)·HYDROXYSTEARIC ACID·TRIETHYLHEXANOIN·ETHYLHEXYL SALICYLATE·METHYL METHACRYLATE CROSSPOLYMER·PEG/PPG-9/2 DIMETHYL ETHER·BUTYL METHOXYDIBENZOYLMETHANE·DIETHYLAMINO HYDROXYBENZOYL HEXYL BENZOATE·C12-15 ALKYL BENZOATE·DIBUTYL LAUROYL GLUTAMIDE·BIS-ETHYLHEXYLOXYPHENOL METHOXYPHENYL TRIAZINE·POLYAMIDE-8·SILICA DIMETHYL SILYLATE·PPG-17·FRAGRANCE (PARFUM)·BHT·TOCOPHEROL·LIMONENE·PEG/PPG-14/7 DIMETHYL ETHER·TOCOPHERYL ACETATE·PEG-6·LINALOOL·LECITHIN·CITRONELLOL·HEXYL CINNAMAL·CITRAL·PENTAERYTHRITYL TETRA-DI-T-BUTYL HYDROXYHYDROCINNAMATE·SILICA·GLYCYRRHIZA GLABRA (LICORICE) ROOT EXTRACT· (shiseido.co.uk)

-The Clear Suncare Stick SPF 50+ is available from all of Shiseido’s stockists worldwide, like the Amazon worldwide [aff].
-The USA’s version has different UV filters due to the regulations, but you can get the European version on Amazon US [aff] (compare it to my photo in case of changes).
+The Clear Suncare Stick SPF 50+ is available from all of Shiseido’s stockists worldwide, like Amazon worldwide & Yesstyle.com [aff].
+The USA’s version has different UV filters due to the regulations, but you can get the European version on Amazon US [aff].

 While you’re here, I want to ask all of you a favour.
 I am petitioning for a ban on sunbeds in the EU; the Petitions Committee approved my petition on 04/06/2021, and it’s now available to supporters.
 I would love it if you could support my petition on the EU’s petitions website – here.
 Unfortunately, you have to register on the EU’s petitions website – I know it’s a dealbreaker for many people, so it’s ok if you don’t want to.
 Also, you don’t have to be an EU citizen/resident to register.
 If you have any questions regarding my petition or the registration process, please do not hesitate to ask; you can contact me via email, Instagram, and Weibo.
 I really appreciate any help you can provide.